Jiahuan-Pei/WikiHowAgent/README.md

     - NLP-based quality metrics (i.e., `BLEU`, `ROUGE`, `METEOR`, `BERTScore`).
     - LLM-based metrics based on [rubrics](data/evaluation_rubrics.json) *with* and *without* reference, evaluting `Clarity`, `Truthfulness`, `Engagement`, `Coherence`, `Depth`, `Relevance`, `Progress`.
 The target of evaluation role include *teacher*, *learner*, and *conversation*.

+#### Q & A
+##### Why ThreadPoolExecutor is Used Multiple Times?
+- *Parallelism at Different Levels*:
+Each occurrence of ThreadPoolExecutor is used at different hierarchical levels:
+    - Batch inference (teacher/learner agents)
+    - Method-level processing
+    - Document-level processing
+- *Efficiency*:
+    - Running LLM chains sequentially would be too slow.
+    - Using threading allows for concurrent execution, reducing total processing time.

 ## 2. Dataset